 2. Relate to the patient

-Even if you follow a script and cover all the important parts of your treatment presentation, it can still be ineffective if you don’t relate to the patient.
+Even if you follow a script and cover all the important parts of your dental treatment plan presentation, it can still be ineffective if you don’t relate to the patient.

 Instead of seeing you as a fancy physician with high-priced tools, your patient should see you as a friend with dental expertise.
 Turn the presentation into a discussion so you or your team members aren’t doing all the talking.
 Hear out their objections and find a non-patronizing way to address them.